-Rick Tocchet recognizes that a large dose of physicality is imminent when his Philadelphia Flyers soon meet the Pittsburgh Penguins on the ice.
+Rick Tocchet recognizes that a large dose of physicality is inevitable during the first-round Stanley Cup playoff series between his Philadelphia Flyers and the Pittsburgh Penguins.

-But ahead of Saturday’s first-round Stanley Cup Playoffs meeting between the two clubs, Tocchet pushed back on the way recent remarks of his were interpreted in Pittsburgh, with some fans concluding that the first-year Flyers coach was putting a target on the back of franchise pillar Sidney Crosby.
+But ahead of Saturday’s series opener, Tocchet pushed back on the way his recent remarks were interpreted in Pittsburgh, with some fans concluding that the first-year Flyers coach was putting a target on the back of franchise pillar Sidney Crosby.

 “You’ve got to control the aggression,” Tocchet said following the Flyers’ morning skate Saturday.
 “I know there are narratives where I said, ‘Let’s go after Sid.’
 I didn’t say that.
 I said we’ve got to be in anybody’s face.